anish-narain/twitter-feed/README.md

 | react-app/amplifyapp | Frontend | Contains our React App code with AWS Amplify for authentication. |
 | raspberry-pi | README.md | Contains the descriptions of the files in this folder. |

-The main server handles requests from client App and filter the Database Table and send back the requested data to client App.
-For all features, please check the description in file `new_testing_sensor_table.js`.

 ## React App Frontend
 Main Dashboard showing birds detected and the breed predictions.
 <img width="900" alt="image" src="https://github.com/anish-narain/twitter-feed/assets/69715492/601bac5d-e75f-4d1c-a3d2-f33ff7e30237">